 Send: Bandwidth information is optional in SDP but it SHOULD always be included.
 When an rtpmap or a non well-known codec is used, the bandwidth information MUST be used.
-Receive Bandwidth information SHOULD be included.
-If a bandwidth modifier is not included, the receiver MUST assume reasonable default bandwidth values for well-known codecs.
+Receive: Bandwidth information SHOULD be included.
+If a bandwidth line is not included, the receiver MUST assume reasonable default bandwidth values for well-known codecs.
 Modifier: Send: Type 'AS' MUST be used.
-Receive : Type "AS" MUST be present.
-Bandwidth Value Send: The field MUST be filled with the Maximum Bandwidth requirement of the Media stream in kilobits per second.
-Receive : The maximum bandwidth requirement of the media stream in kilobits per second MUST be present.
+Receive: Type "AS" MUST be present.
+Bandwidth Value: Send: The field MUST be filled with the Maximum Bandwidth requirement of the Media stream in kilobits per second.
+When RFC 2198 [29] Redundancy is included in SDP, the bandwidth value included MUST include the maximum bandwidth required for use of redundancy with the specified depth.
+Receive: present.
+The maximum bandwidth requirement of the media stream in kilobits per second MUST be